Ewan-K/AI-Lab/Exp4_Image/README.md

 ## Guideline

-xihu.png is the original image, noised_xihu.png is the noised image, restored_xihu.png is the restored image.
+xihu.png is the original image, noised_xihu.png is the noised image, restored_xihu.png is the restored image. main.ipynb is a notebook indicating function used.